MoralisWeb3/docs/docs/01-web3-data-api/evm/blockchain-api/03-Get Logs/basics.md

 It is essential to evaluate the comprehensive filtration options rendered by `eth_getLogs` against the simplified, user-friendly approach of Moralis, aligning with the project's necessities.

-### A practical approach: JavaScript example with Moralis
+### A Practical Approach: JavaScript Example using Moralis

 To facilitate a practical understanding of Moralis, we present a JavaScript script illustrating how to employ Moralis SDK for querying Ethereum contract logs: